sdetweil/MMM-Config/README.md

 * the categories are sorted alphabetically, with the Outdated category moved to the bottom

-* by default, modules in a category are sorted by `last date updated` by default
+* modules in a category are sorted by `last date updated` by default
 * * you can change this by changing the `ModuleSortOrder` config option

 the installer page looks like this